 (Lesson: don’t retrofit logging when you need it.
 Build copious logging in from the start and ideally create a consolidated logging architecture to which every part of the process is writing so the lifespan of a record can be seen from birth to death.)

 This particular client engagement ended, and they took over responsibility for developing the system.
 Consequently, I can’t look back on years of history here to gauge long-term stability, but when we left the system, it was functioning as designed.
+(Postscript: I had lunch with the client about 18 months after the system launched.
+They told me it was still working just fine.)

 We had a few logical errors we fixed along the way (and the client eventually found a few more), but the basic architecture was solid.
 If we had more time to work on this, I’m convinced it could have been perfected (and the client may have done so since we left).